Loading…

 Is there a completed option?

-Noblesse (537 chapters, completed 2019) and The God of High School (569 chapters, completed 2024), both free on WEBTOON.
+Noblesse (543 episodes, completed 2019) and The God of High School (569 chapters, completed 2024), both free on WEBTOON.

 How is Tower of God different from Solo Leveling?

 Solo Leveling follows one protagonist scaling against increasingly powerful enemies.
 Tower of God is an ensemble political epic.
-The difference is structural, not cosmetic — the protagonists' strategies, what the series considers a victory, and what the supporting cast exists to do are all different.
+The difference is structural, not cosmetic: the protagonists' strategies, what the series considers a victory, and what the supporting cast exists to do are all different.
 Searching for "manhwa like Solo Leveling" produces different results than this list.

 Where do I start with Tower of God?